kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ...
 ```

 The `index` file is a plain text file.
 Each lines corresponds to each files stored in the `objects` directory.
-An line of the `index` file has 3 parts delimited TAB characters.
+A line of the `index` file has 3 parts delimited by TAB characters.

 ```
 <SHA1 Hash value of each file>\t<file type>\t<metadata>
 ```

+#### metadata

 In the test Case script, the code created  *metadata* for each objects.
 Typically a metadata will include information derived from the URL of the source Web Page.
 For example, the URL `http://www.google.com/` will be digested to for a metadata `{"URL.host":"www.google.com", "URL.path":"/", "URL.protocol":"https"}`.
 You can add any element into the metadata as you like.

-The lines in the `index` file are sorted by the ascending order of *metadata* text.
+In the `index` file, lines are sorted by the ascending order of *metadata* text.

-The `materialstore` controls that the *metadata* text must be unique.
+The `materialstore` API restricts that *metadata* texts in a `index` file must be unique.
 Your code can not create multiple objects (multiple lines in the `index` file) with the same *metadata* value.

-The 40 hex-decimal string (I call this "ID") of each file name is derived from the file content (without compression) by SHA1 algorithm.
-Yes, you can read every file by the ID but it is not convenient.
-The `materialstore` API provides method for your code to retrieve files in the `objects` directory by specifying a single *metadata* value. or a *pattern* that match the *metadata* of each objects.
+The `materialstore` API provides method for your application to retrieve files in the `objects` directory by specifying a *metadata*.

-The `index` file and the `materialstore` API provides a simple "object storage" indexed by *metadata*.

-This object storage enables flexible control over the object stored in the `store` directory.

 ### Sample2: Visual Testing in Chronos mode

 ### Sample3: Visual Testing in Twins mode